yosus/Cakephp5_TailWind3/README.md

 ## Install TailWind

 See official tailwind installation site at [TailWind](https://tailwindcss.com/docs/installation).
 As of writing, the Tailwind version is 3.4.13.
+Go to your Cakephp5 root folder (where composer.json file is).
 There are mainly these 2 installation-commands :

 ```bash
 npm install -D tailwindcss